Yamahkarim/WeatherPy/README.md

 5.)
 Navigate to file directory for repo via Command line and run:

-	(virtual env) $	Jupyter Notebook
+	(virtual env) user$	Jupyter Notebook

 6.)
 Open Yamah_weather_py.ipynb.
 Follow through code to explore analytical process and produce data visualizations.

 7.)
-Final images of data visualiations can be found in "/img" directory and a brief text analysis of the findings are located in "Pymeceutical_Analysis.txt"
+Final images of data visualiations can be found in "/output_data" directory.